cookware06/Monitoring-via-eBPF/README.md

 # How it's started

-In the beginning tcpdump was available across linux systems which uses a very simple VM in kernal space, that could watch the packets coming through the network stack and filter!
-User space was much empty as tcpdump was using space in kernel which shown a great results in terms of perfomance.
+In the beginning tcpdump, was available across linux systems which uses a very simple VM in kernal space, that could watch the packets coming through the network stack and filter it!
+User space was not much occupied as tcpdump was using space in kernel which has shown a great results in terms of perfomance.

 Later they've updated it to modern times as in the form of BPF (Berkeley Packet Filter - Developer(s): Steven McCanne, Van Jacobson).
 Initial idea was to replace network filter with BPF which provides a raw interface to data link layers, permitting raw link-layer packets to be sent and received., but they've generatized it in a broader sense and further lead to **eBPF (extended Berkeley Packet Filter)**.